HarsukritP/Findr/README.md

   > "You and Alex both love AI & have complementary skills in backend/frontend."

 ---
 ## ✨ Key Features

 ✅ **AI-Powered Team Formation**
 Form teams based on skill compatibility, experience balance, and availability.

-✅ **Flexible Matching System**
-Choose between swipe-based or AI-driven team building.

-✅ **Hackathon Idea Generator**
-Stuck on what to build?
-Get AI-generated project ideas tailored to your team’s strengths.

-✅ **AI Chatbot for Planning & Collaboration**
-Built-in team chatbot to help brainstorm, plan tasks, and collaborate effectively.

 ✅ **Smart Portfolio Analysis**
 Find the gaps in your team and receive suggestions to fill missing roles with the right people.
 ---

 ## 🛠 Tech Stack